 - Find more great hikes in South Africa.

-To read all details of our weekend trip from Cape Town to Agulhas, go to our trip report.
+To read all details of our weekend trip from Cape Town to Agulhas and everything you can do in the park, read our Agulhas National Park Guide.
 After our lunch in the village, we parked by the cliffs and harbour.
-This is just in front of the Arniston Spa Hotel.
+This is just in front of the Arniston Spa Hotel*.
 We set off and first checked out the cute colourful fishing boats.
-These were behind a metal grill fence, but you could peek through.
+These were behind a metal grill fence, but you could peek.
 It was a Sunday.
-However, probably in the week, especially early morning (fishermen fish early right?), the fishing boats will be out at sea.
+However, probably during the week, especially early morning (fishermen fish early right?), the fishing boats will be out at sea.

-Then we wandered through the super cute old fishermen’s cottages of Kassiesbaai and onwards to the beach.
-We continued our way along the beach for 600 m, until at some point we went inland and followed a track for a little while.
-Shortly after we left the path and went more inland to some nice looking sand dunes.
+From the harbour, wander through the super cute old fishermen’s cottages of Kassiesbaai and onwards to the beach.
+Continue walking along the beach for 600 m, until turning inland and following a track for a little while.
+Shortly after, leave the path and head further inland to explore the nice-looking sand dunes.

 History of Arniston